docksal/docksal/docs/content/core/volumes.md

       - /Users/alex/mysite:/var/www:rw
 ```

 It is an unnamed volume with bind driver.
-However to support various OS in Docksal we cannot just always rely on the
+However, to support various OS in Docksal, we cannot always rely on the
-bind driver, and should not use unnamed volumes.
+bind driver and should not use unnamed volumes.

-Instead Docksal defines several named Docker volumes per project for you:
+Instead, Docksal defines several named Docker volumes per project for you:

-- `project_root` stores your project files (see warnings below abut usecases of this volume)
+- `project_root` stores your project files (see warnings below about usecases of this volume)
 - `cli_home` to store home folder of your `cli` container independently of the `cli` container
 - `db_data` to store your database data independently of the `db` container
 - `docksal_ssh_agent` to share SSH keys with containers